What GMO crops are currently available on the market?

 How do genetically engineered crops benefit consumer food?

-These 10 crops are the only GMOs that are approved in the U.S. Many of these crops are used as processed ingredients, like sugar or cornstarch, in food products you may find in your local grocery store.
+Many of these GMO crops are used as processed ingredients in common foods – such as sugar or cornstarch.
 Only some varieties of papaya, potatoes, squash, sweet corn and apples may be available in your store’s produce aisle.